0xMukesh/solidity-quickstart/blog.md

 // An array of fixed length of 10 unassigned integers uint[10] myFixedArray;

-// An array of dynamic length of strings string[] myDynamicArray;
+// An array of the dynamic length of strings string[] myDynamicArray;
 ```